-It’s unclear exactly what causes food aversions, but it’s likely related to the good ol’ hCG that causes regular pregnancy nausea.
-There may also be a psychological component, where you experienced severe nausea or vomiting after eating a particular food and then can’t stomach the idea of being around it again.
+We don’t know what causes food aversions, but it’s likely related to the good old HCG that causes regular pregnancy nausea.
+There may also be a psychological component, where you experience severe nausea or vomiting after eating a particular food and then can’t stomach the idea of being around it again.

-Then again, it may have no known cause — because it’s also entirely possible to crave the exact food you hated later in your pregnancy.
+Then again, it may have no known cause because it’s also entirely possible to go from hating a food to craving it at another point in your pregnancy.

-Some food aversions last throughout the entire pregnancy, while others may come and go.
+Some food aversions last throughout pregnancy, while others may come and go.